 Trim levels, sometimes called grades, offer different versions of the same model with different features and equipment.
 For models with several trim choices, automakers usually offer as many as four versions.
 Sometimes they offer additional choices.

-For example, the 2021 Chevrolet Equinox comes in four versions: L, LS, LT and Premier.
-Those versions start with a base model.
+For example, the 2022 Chevrolet Equinox comes in four versions: LS, LT, RS, and Premier.
 As trim choices increase, so does the cost of the vehicle.

 A great way to get to know about trim packages is to read reviews on Autotrader.
 There you can compare and contrast and see what others think.